Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Simple!
 You have to learn to live inside it.

 How can you live in an open project without any previous experience in contributing to one?
+Consider that today open source is not anymore just for hobbyist/hobbits but for professionals, check job offers in the IT if you don't believe me!

 Good question, if the answer was simple you probably would be doing something else now, instead of reading this book.
 Also don't forget that more is small the project more is easy to contribute to but you should not be afraid to discover how big project works.
 Take a moment, relax, get ready to discover a new approach to community projects that may help you in your work as well as your daily life.